Updated: Jun 14

 So, yeah, this pepper is hot!
 At this heat level, it's considered a super hot chile pepper and is often compared to the Carolina Reaper, which can reach up to 2 million SHU on the Scoville Scale.

 What Does the 7 Pot Primo Taste Like

-The 7 Pot Primo has a fruity and floral taste that is intense but enjoyable.
-The heat is also quite powerful, so be prepared for that.
+The 7 Pot Primo has a fruity and floral taste that is intense but also enjoyable.
+You'll also find hints of nuttiness and earthiness.
+The pepper is quite powerful though, so you'll want to be careful.
 If you're looking for a pepper that offers a lot of flavor, the 7 Pot Primo is definitely worth trying...
 Just be prepared for the heat!

 What Does it Look Like